When is GLOW season 4 on Netflix? What’s going to happen?

-Very similar to their real-life counterparts, Netflix’s Beautiful Women of Wrestling’s run has confirmed to be all too short-lived.
-However having survived the Netflix three-season curse, the wrestlers are again for one final match that guarantees extra outrageous 80s hairstyles, Emmy-winning stunt-work and female-focused friendship.
+Very like their real-life counterparts, Netflix’s Beautiful Women of Wrestling’s run has confirmed to be all too short-lived.
+Nonetheless having survived the Netflix three-season curse, the wrestlers are again for one final match that guarantees extra outrageous 80s hairstyles, Emmy-winning stunt-work and female-focused friendship.

-Right here’s all the things that you must learn about GLOW’s ultimate glimmer…
+Right here’s every part you’ll want to learn about GLOW’s remaining glimmer…

 When is Glow Season four on Netflix?

-A launch date hasn’t been confirmed, however going by earlier years Glow season four will seemingly be launched in summer season 2020.

-Excited to announce that GLOW will probably be again for a fourth and ultimate season!
-I want I by no means needed to say goodbye to those characters, however I’m so grateful to get yet another spherical with our unbelievable group.
+Excited to announce that GLOW might be again for a fourth and remaining season!
+I want I by no means needed to say goodbye to those characters, however I’m so grateful to get yet one more spherical with our unbelievable group.
 You higher imagine… https://t.co/xjqV0EGA80

 — Alison Brie (@alisonbrie) September 20, 2019